State retrieval beyond Bayes' retrodiction: Characterisation of state retrieval

 \subsection{Parametrisation of stochastic maps with a given transition}

 Consider the family of stochastic maps $\Psi$ with fixed transition $\Psi(\pi)=\sigma$, where both $\pi$ and $\sigma$ are probability vectors with strictly positive entries\footnote{As a standard approach, in the classical case we are not going to consider the case of probability vectors with zero entries as well as in the quantum case we are not going to consider rank-deficient density matrices.
 These are special cases that in general inference studies are treated separately, taking care of the possible zeros appearing at the denominators.
 In the field of Bayesian inference, for example, techniques used to deal with these scenarios are often referred as techniques to solve the \textit{zero frequency problem}.
-Moreover, since zero frequency vectors are always $\varepsilon$-close to a full rank one, one could also argue that given any finite precision in the experiment it is impossible to certify them.
-Thus, without loss of generality this pathological case can be neglected.}.
+Moreover, if we assume that all the states are defined on a space of fixed dimension, since zero frequency vectors are always $\varepsilon$-close to a full rank one, one could also argue that given any finite precision in the experiment it is impossible to certify them.
+Thus, without loss of generality this pathological case can be neglected.}, and of the same dimension.
 These maps can be rewritten as:

-where $\cJ_{\pi}$ is a diagonal matrix with entries $(\cJ_{\pi})_{i,i} := (\pi)_i$, and $L^\Psi$ is implicitly defined by the equation $L^\Psi:= \Psi \cJ_{\pi}$.
+where $\cJ_{\pi}$ is a diagonal matrix with entries $(\cJ_{\pi})_{i,i} := (\pi)_i$, and $\Lambda^\Psi$ is implicitly defined by the equation $\Lambda^\Psi:= \Psi \cJ_{\pi}$.
 This matrix satisfies the following two conditions.
 From the request that $\Psi$ is stochastic one can deduce that:

-Moreover, since the transition $\Psi(\pi)=\sigma$ is specified, $L^\Psi$ also satisfies:
+Moreover, since the transition $\Psi(\pi)=\sigma$ is specified, $\Lambda^\Psi$ also satisfies:

-This means that any stochastic map $\Psi$ with fixed transition $\Psi(\pi)=\sigma$ is uniquely identified by an element $L^\Psi$ of $\mathcal{U}(\sigma,\pi)$, the space of matrices with non-negative entries, with columns summing to $\sigma$ and rows summing to $\pi$.
+This means that any stochastic map $\Psi$ with fixed transition $\Psi(\pi)=\sigma$ is uniquely identified by an element $\Lambda^\Psi$ of $\mathcal{U}(\sigma,\pi)$, the space of matrices with non-negative entries, with columns summing to $\sigma$ and rows summing to $\pi$.
 Interestingly, $\mathcal{U}(\sigma, \pi)$ is a convex polytope with finite number of vertices, denoted by $V_{\sigma|\pi}^{(k)}$~\cite{Jurkat1967} \ms{and indexed by $k$}.
 Moreover, since the matrix transpose exchanges the role of Eq.~\eqref{eq:rowCond} and Eq.~\eqref{eq:colCond}, the vertices of $\mathcal{U}(\sigma, \pi)$ and the one of $\mathcal{U}(\pi, \sigma)$ are in a one-to-one correspondence through the transformation $(V_{\sigma|\pi}^{(k)})^T = V_{\pi|\sigma}^{(k)} $.

 Putting everything together, we can then parametrise the matrix $\Psi$ as:

 where $\{\lambda_k^{(\Psi)}\}$ are positive coefficients summing up to one. \js{We note that the convex polytope $\mathcal{U}(\sigma, \pi)$ is not in general a simplex.
 Thus, an arbitrary element inside it can be parametrised by more than one convex combination of the vertices.
 Nevertheless, }this parametrisation gives a way to uniquely identify a map through a set of coefficients vector $\{\lambda^{(\Psi)}\}$ and the ordered pair of states $(\sigma,\pi)$ of the fixed transition.